• Home

 Game On will be most appropriate for kids who are able to independently function in a classroom, but might need moderate support in socializing with others.
 While they can carry on a conversation, the topics may be narrow or their interactions may seem "odd" to people who are neurotypical.
 Your child should be able to follow most directions independently and learn new games with demonstration, visuals, or verbal assistance.

-• Camps will be held at either Mox Boarding House in Bellevue or Zulu's Board Game Cafe in Bothell
+• Camps will be held at Zulu's Board Game Cafe in Bothell

 For Tabletop Games: Play, Mod, Make